christopher-w1/Pyghtmonitor/readme.md

 - **PyYaml**
 - A recent version of the lampservers config file as **"laserconfig.yaml"**.
 This is necessary for mapping the data to corresponding windows.

+## How to use
+After installing all prequisites, just doubleclick on "main.pyw" if you#re on windows or start it via terminal with "python3 main.pyw" if you're on linux.
+Enter your user name and your api token, then click on start monitoring.
+All available non-empty controller metrics will be added to the first dropdown menu ("Parameter") once a response from BEACON is received.

 ## Todo
 - Add a setting for the refresh intervall
 - Add a live view mode that streams the content currently displayed on the lighthouse